VGraupera/Tempus-fugit-RN-app/README.md

-# Tempus Fugit Native App
+# Tempus Fugit React Native App

 Tempus fugit is a Latin phrase, usually translated into English as "time flies".